6 Ways to Drink Hemp

 3) Author's recommendation: Infusion in milk

-Has all this oil and milk thing confused you?
+Has the whole thing of oil and milk confused you?
 Exactly how much oil should be added to get the most out of the plant?
 How much milk do you need?
 The main idea is to get the most out of the active ingredients in hemp.

 If you don't like mixing tea and milk, that's okay!
 You can create a ton of easy-to-make personal mixes.
 You can for example make a mixture of hemp, cinnamon and ginger.

 The advantage of infusing your hemp in milk is that you don't have to drink it right away!
 You can keep it in your fridge and use it to make hot chocolate, eat your cereal in the morning, or even drink it chilled on a hot summer day.
 This brings us to the next part of this post.